ambsenyestudi/netcore-docker-noob-to-pro/Docs/01-DockerFileAndIgnore.md

 ### Dockerfile: how to publish your app

 Now that we have solved every needed dependency, we need to take the following actions:
-1. Copy the rest of the source code (remember .dockeringore? it serves its purpose at this very step)
+1. After restoring all nugget packages, copy everything we need to compile (remember .dockerignore? this is where it serves its purpose).
 2. Publish our application
 > Remember to use **-o flag** to specify the *output folder* for tidiness.
 ```